exilenorth/RcloneQBController/docs/Phase4_Development_Plan.md

 *   **Implementation Summary:** The notification system has been successfully implemented using the `Microsoft.Toolkit.Uwp.Notifications` library.
 The `NotificationService` handles the creation and display of toast notifications, which are triggered by the `ScriptRunnerService` upon completion of background tasks.
 Notifications provide clear feedback on task status (success/failure) and relevant details, enhancing user awareness.

 ## 6. User-Friendly Error Handling (Completed)
 ### 6.1.
 Objective
 To abstract and simplify error reporting, presenting users with clear, actionable messages instead of technical exception details.

+### 6.2.
+Implementation Details
+The User-Friendly Error Handling Service, implemented as `UserNotifierService.cs`, has been successfully integrated.
+This service now centralizes error reporting, mapping technical failures to clear, actionable messages.
+It is utilized across the application (e.g., by `ConfigurationService` and `ScriptRunnerService`) to provide consistent and helpful feedback to the user, significantly improving the troubleshooting experience.

+### 6.1.
+Objective
+To abstract and simplify error reporting, presenting users with clear, actionable messages instead of technical exception details.